UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 #### Installing required R packages
 If you already have these packages installed, you can skip this step, or you can run the below code which checks installation status for you.
-To install "bmd" package, you need to first install package "remotes" which allows users to install packages from remote repositories, including GitHub, to then be able to install "bmd" package from Github.
+To install "bmd" package, you need to first install package "remotes".
+This package allows users to install packages from remote repositories, including GitHub, to then be able to install "bmd" package from Github.

 ```r
 if (!require("Hmisc")) install.packages("Hmisc");